-Let us call the phenomenon illustrated by the sentence pairs (7a)/(7b), (8a)/(8b), and (9a)/(9b) (that is, that the members of sentence pairs that differ only in that one has a TC where and only where the other has a corresponding PD may differ in truth value (where this includes one having a truth value and the other being gibberish) and so must express different propositions) substitution failure.
-Some authors have drawn fairly radical conclusions from substitution failure.
+Let us call the phenomenon illustrated by the sentence pairs 7a/7b, 8a/8b and 9a/9b (i.e. that the members of sentence pairs that differ only in that one has a TC where and only where the other has a corresponding PD may differ in truth value (where this includes one having a truth value and the other being gibberish) and so must fail to express the same proposition) substitution failure.

+We are finally in a position to state the objection that is our present concern.
+Some authors claim that substitution failure provides an argument against a combination of views I endorse.
 Kent Bach (1997) claims that it provides evidence against what he calls the relational analysis of belief reports (RABR).
-RABR as Bach understands it includes: the claim that 'believes' expresses a relation between persons and propositions; the claim that "the semantic value of a 'that' clause is a proposition"; and the claim that in a true belief report, a proposition that the subject of the report believes must be specified (presumably by the complement of 'believes').
-Thus, RABR is a widely held view, and Bach claims that substitution failure is evidence against it (and Bach, of course, rejects RABR).7 Michael McKinsey (1999) makes the radical claim that substitution failure cannot be explained on the view that verbs of propositional attitude express relations between persons and propositions.8 It seems to me that the conclusions drawn by Bach and McKinsey are too radical.
-I shall argue that substitution failure can be explained from the standpoint of the framework comprising the assumptions made at the outset, without giving up the view that occurrences of PDs and TCs designate propositions.
-Thus, the phenomenon does not undermine what McKinsey calls "the relation theory" or Bach's RABR.
+RABR as Bach understands it includes the claim that 'believes' expresses a relation between persons and propositions; the claim that 'the semantic value of a "that" clause is a proposition'; and the claim that in a true belief report, a proposition that the subject of the report believes must be specified (presumably by the complement of 'believes').25 Michael McKinsey (1999) makes the radical claim that substitution failure cannot be explained on the view that verbs of propositional attitude express relations between persons and propositions.26 Since I am an advocate of RABR, and so hold that verbs of attitude express